danilojezernik/angular-rxjs-faq/angular/en/30-39/README.md

-## 30. How do you handle component communication in Angular?
-## 31. What is the purpose of the ng-content directive?
 ## 32. How do you use the Renderer2 service in Angular?
 ## 33. What is Angular Ivy?
 How does it improve the Angular framework?
 ## 34. How do you test an Angular application?